-Revenues for the three months ended September 30, 2022 increased 49.8% to \$26,022,673 as compared to \$17,366,765 for the three months ended September 30, 2021.
+Revenues for the three months ended December 31, 2022 increased 12.43% to \$19,254,590 as compared to \$17,125,663 for the three months ended December 31, 2021.
 While pricing remained stable, the increased revenue mainly resulted from an increase in sales volume and expansion of sales to other regions, such as Canada, Europe and Asia.
-In addition to our organic growth, which we achieved as a result of improved products and more effective online marketing and merchandising efforts, the increase in sales was attributable to more people shopping online and pursuing gardening and growing projects during the COVID-19 pandemic.
-However, while the revenues for the current quarter remained consistent with last quarter of the fiscal year ended June 30, 2022, we cannot assure that this trend will continue, and our business may be adversely affected by poor overall economic conditions and shipping delays caused by the ongoing COVID-19 pandemic.
+In addition to our organic growth and diversified product mix, which we achieved as a result of improved products and more effective online marketing and merchandising efforts, the increase in sales was attributable to more people shopping online and pursuing gardening and growing projects during the COVID-19 pandemic.